-If you are just getting started creating document-level customizations for Microsoft Office Word by using Visual Studio Tools for Office, here is what you need to know.
+If you are just getting started creating document-level customizations for Microsoft Office Word by using Visual Studio 2010, here is what you need to know.

 Host items and host controls are classes that provide the programming model for document-level customizations.

 Host items provide an entry point for your code, and they can also act as container for host controls and Windows Forms controls.
 In document-level projects for Word, the host item is represented by the ThisDocument class.

 Host controls are based on native Word objects, such as content controls, bookmarks, and XML nodes.
 Host controls provide similar functionality to the native Word objects, but they also have new events, designer support, and data-binding capability.
 They appear as first-class objects in your project code and in IntelliSense, which makes it easier to refer to specific objects directly in your code without having to navigate the Word object model.

 Most Microsoft Office solutions modify the user interface (UI) of the Office application to provide some way for users to interact with the solution.
 There are many ways in which you can modify the UI of Word by using a document-level customization.
 For example, you can add controls to the Ribbon, you can display an actions pane, and you can create smart tags that respond to specific strings that users type in the document.
 For more information, see Office UI Customization.

 Smart tags are deprecated in Excel 2010 and Word 2010.
 For more information, see Smart Tags Overview.

 You can also open the document that is associated with your project directly in Visual Studio.
 When the document is open in Visual Studio, you can modify the document by using the Word user interface.
 You can also use the document as a design surface, which enables you to drag controls onto it.
 For more information, see Office Projects in the Visual Studio Environment.